refob/herculitoControl/README.md

  The GCode syntax that herculitoControl understands is documented in [herculitoControl GCode V1.0.pdf](https://github.com/refob/herculitoControl/blob/main/doc/herculitoControl%20GCode%20V1.0.pdf).

- The remote control assignment is described in
+ The remote control usage is described in
  [Sony Dualshock controller help](https://github.com/refob/herculitoControl/blob/main/doc/Sony%20Dualshock%204%20controller%20help.pdf).

  An easy way to drive the herculito robot arm is to connect the USB port via USB serial to a computer running the Windows operating system and to install [YAT](https://sourceforge.net/projects/y-a-terminal/).
  YAT provides a command line to allows you to send text to a serial port.
-You can also send a-terminal/ complete text file in one step to the serial link.
+You can also send a complete text file in one step to the serial link.
 This is the way how I created the example movie.